UKPLab/tacl2018-preference-convincing/README.md

 * Python 3
 * virtualenv (to install requirements)
 * The required packages for just the core modules are listed in requirements.txt.
-For the complete set of experiments, you need requirements_expts.txt.
-You can install them using pip install -r requirements.txt or pip install -r requirements_expts.txt.
+You can install them using pip install -r requirements.txt.
 * Maven -- check if you have the command line program 'mvn' -- required to extract the linguistic features from our experimental datasets.
 You can skip this if you are not re-running our experiments or training a model on UKPConvArg*** datasets.